1956 New Mexico gubernatorial election

 The 1956 New Mexico gubernatorial election took place on November 6, 1956, in order to elect the Governor of New Mexico.
-Incumbent Democrat John F. Simms ran for reelection to a second term.
+Incumbent Democrat John F. Simms ran for reelection to a second term but was defeated by former governor Edwin L. Mechem.
+This was the last gubernatorial election until 1994 in which a Republican carried Sandoval County.

+Primary election

 Democratic primary

 The Democratic primary was won by incumbent governor John F. Simms.

 Results

 Republican primary

 The Republican primary was won by former governor Edwin L. Mechem.